Single-shot measurement of photonic topological invariant: Introduction

 \section{Introduction}

-Topological photonics connects a physical system's electromagnetic properties, such as light guidance, to robust integer invariants~\cite{Ozawa2019, Hasan2010}.
-Topological optical fibre can use this connection to tie physical observables to an environmentally independent topological band gap.
-The topology then endows light propagation with enhanced robustness to changes in geometry, such as the unavoidable imperfections introduced during fabrication~\cite{Hasan2010}.
-These advances promise to protect photonic systems, including delicate entangled quantum states~\cite{Blanco-Redondo2020}, from physical disorder.
-The resulting designs and realisations of resilient topological systems~\cite{Wang2008, Wang2009, Khanikaev2013, Raghu2008, Rechtsman2013} are based on a variety of materials, geometries, and topological invariants.
-However, an outstanding challenge across these systems is that they are difficult to characterise experimentally.
+Topological band theory connects a system's physical properties, such as wave guidance of light and sound, to robust integer invariants~\cite{Hasan2010, Ozawa2019, Xue2022}.
+Topological waveguides use this connection to tie experimental observables to an environmentally independent topological band gap.
+The topology then endows the observable properties with enhanced robustness to changes in geometry, such as imperfections introduced during fabrication~\cite{Wang2009}.
+These advances promise to protect photonic~\cite{Khanikaev2013, Shalaev2019,Hafezi2013,Rechtsman2013}, acoustic~\cite{Yang2015,Khanikaev2015, Souslov2017}, and delicate quantum states~\cite{blanco-redondo2018, Wang2019, Ren2021,Duenas2021,Yan2021,Blanco-Redondo2020} from physical disorder.
+The resulting designs and realizations of resilient topological systems~\cite{Yang2015, Souslov2017, Khanikaev2013, Shalaev2019,Ren2021, Wang2008, Wang2009, blanco-redondo2018, Khanikaev2013, Raghu2008, Hafezi2013,Rechtsman2013,Wang2019,Duenas2021,Yan2021,Abbaszadeh2020,Khanikaev2015,Bertoldi2017,Blanco-Redondo2020} are based on a variety of materials, geometries, and topological invariants.
+However, an outstanding challenge across these implementations is that they are difficult to characterize experimentally.